Early History and Formation of the Bay Program

 Signatories included representatives from the entire watershed, committing for the first time the Bay’s headwater states to full partnership in the Bay Program.
 The agreement established 10 goals and 31 outcomes to restore the Bay, its tributaries and the lands that surround them.

-Our Goal Implementation Teams developed management strategies that outline the steps necessary to achieve the Agreement’s vision.
-These management strategies offer insight into the Bay Program partners’ proposals for reaching each outcome by 2025, as well as how we will monitor, assess and report progress toward abundant life, clean waters, engaged communities, conserved lands and climate change resilience.
-The strategies provide broad, overarching direction and will be further supported by two-year work plans summarizing the specific commitments, short-term actions and resources required for success.
+Our Goal Implementation Teams developed Management Strategies that outline the steps necessary to achieve the agreement’s vision.
+These Management Strategies offer insight into the Bay Program partners’ proposals for reaching each outcome by 2025, as well as how we will monitor, assess and report progress toward abundant life, clean waters, engaged communities, conserved lands and climate change resilience.
+The strategies provide broad, overarching direction and will be further supported by Logic & Action Plans, which illustrate the link between what could impact the partnership’s ability to achieve an outcome and the actions it is taking to achieve the outcome.